Keyboard shortcuts

 Accessing C++ types

 C++ types are available within the cpp namespace, but you must replace :: with ..
 For example, std::string becomes cpp/std.string.
 This also works for type aliases.
+Given a type, a value can be constructed by calling the type.
+This supports both constructor overload resolution and aggregate initialization.
+C++ initializer lists are not currently supported.

 Complex literal types